awsdocs/aws-cloudhsm-user-guide/doc_source/java-library-install.md

 **Error handling**
 The error handling is easier with the explicit login than the implicit login method\.
 When you use the `LoginManager` class, you have more control over how your application deals with failures\.
 The implicit login method makes error handling difficult to understand when the credentials are invalid or the HSMs are having problems in authenticating session\.

-## Key Management Basics in the Java Library<a name="java-library-key-basics"></a>
+## Key management basics in the JCE provider<a name="java-library-key-basics"></a>

-The basics on key management in the Java library involve importing keys, exporting keys, loading keys by handle, or deleting keys\.
+The basics on key management in the JCE provider involve importing keys, exporting keys, loading keys by handle, or deleting keys\.
 For more information on managing keys, see the [Manage keys](https://github.com/aws-samples/aws-cloudhsm-jce-examples/blob/master/src/main/java/com/amazonaws/cloudhsm/examples/KeyUtilitiesRunner.java) code example\.

-You can also find more Java library code examples at [Java Samples](java-samples.md)\.
+You can also find more JCE provider code examples at [Java samples](java-samples.md)\.